learnbyexample/Command-line-text-processing/gnu_grep.md

 ```

 * If there are multiple non-adjacent matching segments, by default `grep` adds a line `--` to separate them
+    * non-adjacent here implies that segments are separated by at least one line

 ```bash
 $ seq 29 | grep -A1 '3'